Vertiport Terminal Scheduling and Throughput Analysis for Multiple Surface Directions: Evaluation of the results

-The time parameters described in the Section~\ref{sec: tc TLOF} equations~\eqref{eq tAA}-\eqref{eq tda}, are presented in Table~\ref{tab: tlof system}. \hidetxt{Using these time parameters,} We calculate the maximum time required for \hidetxt{different} all the movement sequence pairs shown in Table~\ref{tab: TLOFpad maxtime}.
+The time parameters described in the Section~\ref{sec: tc TLOF},~\eqref{eq tAA}-\eqref{eq tda}, are presented in Table~\ref{tab: tlof system}. \hidetxt{Using these time parameters,} We calculate the maximum time required for \hidetxt{different} all the movement sequence pairs shown in Table~\ref{tab: TLOFpad maxtime}.
 For Set1, the movement pair arrival-arrival or departure-departure gives the maximum achievable throughput ($\mu^{AA}\ or\ \mu^{DD}$) of $( \frac{60}{6.375} )\ 9.41$ VTOLs per minute. \hidetxt{The maximum throughput of \verti\ $\mu^{\verti}$ \hidetxt{that can be achieved} is $(\frac{60}{19.02})\ 3.15$ VTOLs per minute with only 1 surface direction.
 However, a maximum throughput of 9 VTOLs can be achieved with more than one surface direction.
 Therefore, having multiple surface directions significantly increases the throughput of the TLOF pad system.} Whereas for Set2, the movement pair arrival-arrival or departure-departure gives the maximum achievable throughput ($\mu^{AA}\ or\ \mu^{DD}$) of $(\frac{60}{11.67})\ 5.14$ VTOLs per minute for single surface direction and $( \frac{60}{6.375} )\ 9.41 $ VTOLs per minute for multiple surface directions.

 If two consecutive VTOLs have different routes, then \hidetxt{multiple surface directions cause} the separation requirement for the same surface direction, $t^{sep}_{ij}$, is set to 0.
-In Set1, since the TLOF pad occupancy time and OFV travel time ($T^{TOT}+t^{R-X}$) is greater than $t^{sep}_{ij}$, there is no advantage of multiple surface directions.
-In Set2, $T^{TOT}+t^{R-X} < t^{sep}_{ij}$ and thus having multiple surface directions gives a higher throughput.
-The same can be observed in Figures \ref{fig: throughput_vs_directions} - \ref{fig: throughput_vs_directions2}, which show the throughput achieved by solving the MILP formulation \eqref{obj eqn} with different number of flights and surface directions for the \textit{TLOF pad system}.
+In Set1, since the combined TLOF pad occupancy time and OFV travel time ($t^{TOT}_i+t^{R-X}$) is greater than $t^{sep}_{ij}$, there is no advantage of multiple surface directions.
+Conversely, in Set2, $t^{TOT}_i+t^{R-X} < t^{sep}_{ij}$ and thus having multiple surface directions gives a higher throughput.
+The same can be observed in Figures~\ref{fig: throughput_vs_directions}~-~\ref{fig: throughput_vs_directions2}, which show the throughput achieved by solving the MILP formulation~\eqref{obj eqn}.
+For the \textit{TLOF pad system}, about 400 MILP computations were run with various sets of flight numbers and surface directions.
+Each set of computations involved different random arrival and departure timings.
 To observe the maximum throughput, the input number of flights needs to be significantly high.
-The plots of 100 and 150 flights thus validate both our MILP formulation and the throughput calculations, including the advantage of multiple surface directions as mentioned in Set2.
+The plots of 100 and 150 flights thus validate both our MILP formulation and the throughput calculations, including the advantage of multiple surface directions for Set2, as mentioned earlier.